Cleancodedotclub/Shop-Point/README.md

-# Shop-Point
 React JS Shop Point is a GitHub repository that contains the code for an online shopping platform built with React JS.
 The platform offers features like product listing, product search, cart management, and checkout functionalities.
+It also includes a payment gateway integration for processing payments.
+The front-end of the platform is built with React JS, and it uses Redux for state management, React Router for navigation, and Material UI for styling.
+The back-end is built with Node.js and Express, and it uses MongoDB as the database.
+The platform is designed to be scalable and can be customized to meet the needs of different e-commerce businesses.